5 Consecutive Projects

 Roto design progress is always guided by pre-established budget parameters, ensuring that creative development maximizes the available resources and avoids gutting ambitious projects through “value engineering.”
 All Roto design-build projects were completed within the guaranteed budgets they started with.

 "Roto designs exhibits that visitors love to use.
-That's what we like about them."- Steve Bishop, Whitaker Center
+That's what we like about them."- Steve Bishop, Vice President, Whitaker Center